kaotisk-hund/arching-kaos-roadmap/maps/arching-kaos-transition-roadmap.md

 Please see https://github.com/kaotisk-hund/arching-kaos-decentralized-radio .

 ### Donations
-Donations were accepted in BTC.
-However, BTC is not our best option mainly of its price and fees.
-Since arching-kaos supports assets on Stellar network a donation address will be available to drop some XLM, KAOTISKHUND or ARCHINGKAOS.
+Since currently Stellar network is utilized to run the project, a donation address will be available to drop some XLM, KAOTISKHUND or ARCHINGKAOS.
 The donations are going to be distributed to the expenses of the project as well as pay some percentage of the amount to the developer (me for now) for every commit to the project.

+Address to be announced.

 ### Payments
 Payments were not possibles in version 1.
 Now, there are two assets (ARCHINGKAOS and KAOTISKHUND) that can someone use to make payments to anyone they want.